gnss-sdr/geniuss-place/_geniuss-place/02-contribute.md

 ```
 {: class="no-copy"}

-Just point your browser to that [local direction](http://127.0.0.1:4000/) in order to enjoy this website without the need of Internet connection.
+Just point your browser to that [local direction](http://127.0.0.1:4000/) in order to enjoy this website without the need for an Internet connection.
 Some features such as comments might not work.

 {% capture protip %}
 **Pro Tip**: if you want to modify JavaScript (under `assets/js`), you will need to install [Node.js](https://nodejs.org/en/), `cd` to the root of your project, and run `$ npm install` to get all the dependencies.
-If all gone well, then running `npm run build:js` will compress/concatenate `_main.js` and all plugin scripts into `main.min.js`.
+If all went well, then running `npm run build:js` will compress/concatenate `_main.js` and all plugin scripts into `main.min.js`.
 Thus, upon a change on JavaScript content, run:

 ```console
 $ npm run build:js